yuzeh/metagrok/README.md

     docker run -it -v $(pwd):/root/workspace --entrypoint /bin/bash metagrok:latest

-    # inside the docker instance
+    # inside the Docker instance
     (metagrok) [root@6a31f1d57424]# cd workspace

 ### Building Showdown-related components

-The first thing to do is to set up the correct Node version, download both showdown repos, and create the headless client:
+The first thing to do is to set up the correct Node version, download both Showdown repos, and create the headless client:

     scripts/install.sh